javascript-metodos-del-tipo-string

 String Methods in JavaScript

-The String object provides a variety of methods to work with text.
+The String object provides a variety of methods for working with text.
 Let’s look at some of the most useful ones.

 Manipulation Methods